aldingsgit/aldingsgit.github.io/index.md

 The resulting probability is known as the posterior distribution with its initial input, the prior distribution, functioning as a proxy measurement of previous knowledge or information associated with the event.

-The likelihood is the probability of a population parameter theta (θ) given an observed dataset:
+The posterior probability of a population parameter theta (θ) given an observed dataset:

 <img src="images/EQ_2.JPG?raw=true"/>